manheicatherine/Northcoder-course/README.md

 ## 2. Git / Github

-Github is a website and cloud-based service we can use to manage our code.
-On our local machines, we use git version control to track changes we make.
+We use git version control to track changes we make to source code on our local machine.
+Github is a website and cloud-based service that is built off git and is used to host git repositories.

 Version control is a necessity in modern-day programming.
 Git and Github are big topics and we will explore them during the course in more detail, but they will be part of your daily workflow from day 1, so take some time to start learning how they work.